 Avoid A Speeding Ticket in Houston

-The Texas Department of Transportation is installing new signs on the Highway 290 today to lower the speed limit on stretches of the highway.
-The speed limit changes stretch through Hayes County.
-The speed limit will only drop by 5 mph, going from 65 mph to only 60 mph in the stretch between Nutty Brown Road and Rob Shelton Boulevard.
-Small changes in the speed limit like this one can lead to a rise in speeding tickets and traffic violations.
+The Texas Department of Transportation is installing new signs on Highway 290 today to lower the speed limit on stretches of the highway.
+The speed limit changes stretch all the way through to Hayes County.
+The speed limit will only drop by 5 mph, in the stretch between Nutty Brown Road and Rob Shelton Boulevard; going from 65 mph to only 60 mph.
+Small changes in the speed limit like this one can lead to a rise in speeding tickets in Houston and traffic violations.

-Doubtless, after signs are installed the Houston police and the highway patrols will be staking out and waiting for individuals to pass by so that they can catch these drivers and issue them a speeding ticket for driving at the previously mandated pace.
-If you have been charged with speeding and have been issued a speeding ticket in a place with a recent change, then you may want to contest your ticket.
+Doubtless, after signs are installed the Houston police and the highway patrols will be staking out and waiting for individuals to pass by so that they can catch these drivers allowing them to issue a speeding ticket for driving at the previously mandated pace.
+If you have been charged with a speeding ticket in Houston in a place with a recent change, then you may want to contest your ticket.
 In some cases, you may need to hire an attorney to help you with this.

 Most often, it is wise to contest a ticket if you have been issued other citations in the past and are at risk of losing your license as a result.
 At The Martinez Law Firm, an attorney may be able to assist you in challenging the prosecution and proving that the speeding infraction should not go on your record.

 Don’t hesitate to contact Herman Martinez & The Martinez Law Firm if you would like to learn more about how you can challenge your speeding tickets in Houston or avoid penalties.

 Whether you are dealing with a traffic infraction or a serious felony, a Martinez Law Firm Houston criminal defense lawyer may be able to work to your advantage.
 Hire the firm today to learn more!